GSA/ficam-playbooks/_playbooks/playbook-pam.md

     support of achieving the desired target state.
 3. The information in this document is not to supersede guidance provided for national security systems via CNSSD 504 Annex C.
-4. The information in this document supports the requirement and assumes that an agency has implemented National Institute for Standards and Technology’s (NIST) Special Publication 800 - 53: Security and Privacy Control for Federal Information Systems and Organizations (SP 800-53),^14 per the Federal Information Security Management Act (FISMA).^15
+4. The information in this document supports the requirement and assumes that an agency has implemented National Institute for Standards and Technology’s (NIST) Special Publication 800 - 53: Security and Privacy Control for Federal Information Systems and Organizations (SP 800-53), SP 800- 53 , Security and Privacy Controls for Federal Information Systems and Organizations, Revision 4, NIST, April 2013.
+[SP 800-53] per the Federal Information Security Management Act (FISMA).FISMA Metrics, FY2014 Chief Information Office Federal Information Security Management Act Reporting Metrics v2.0, January 2014.
+[FISMA Metrics]

 ## 1.5.
 Reference Documentation